Japan turns to antibody cocktails as 'new weapon' in fight against pandemic

 But none of these prefectures has been able to utilize the therapy for hotel patients in a significant way, with Tokyo, Fukuoka and Osaka each going ahead with the treatment at just one hotel out of the many they have opened up to COVID-19 patients.

-Behind the slow rollout is the difficulty of procuring medical staff who can administer the treatment, as well as uncertainties about the supply of the drug.
+Behind the slow rollout is the difficulty of procuring medical staff who can administer the treatment, as well as uncertainties about supplies of the drug.

-“We were the second prefecture after Tokyo to start giving the cocktail treatment at hotels, but if more municipalities start doing the same, I expect the amount we are allocated will decrease,” Junko Baba, a coronavirus task force official from Fukuoka Prefecture, said.
+“We were the second prefecture after Tokyo to start giving the cocktail treatment at hotels but if more municipalities start doing the same, I expect the amount we are allocated will decrease,” said Junko Baba, a coronavirus task force official from Fukuoka Prefecture.

 “There is no telling how much longer we will continue to be able to secure the amount we want,” she said.